Tuesday Robbins from Depressed and Broke to Internet Marketing Coach

 I was born in Jackson, Ohio.
 Well I’m technically from Chillicothe, Ohio.
 But Jackson is a really small town where everyone knows everyone and there is no hospital.
 My childhood home was right next to a cow farm and woods.
 It was really fun growing up there.

-I was such a tom boy that loved to do what my older brother did (He didn’t..LOL) I played in the mud, played with tonka toys and dressed in army camo clothes.
-Only wore dresses when I had to go to church.
+I was such a tomboy that loved to do what my older brother did.
+I played in the mud, played with Tonka toys and dressed in army camo clothes.
+I only wore dresses when I had to go to church.